broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 ### Avro file storage versus regeneration

 The Avro files generated from the Delta callset onward are very big, significantly larger than the final Hail VDS.
-For the ~250K samples Delta callset the Avro files consume nearly 80 TiB of GCS storage whereas the delivered VDS is " only" about 26 TiB.
+For the ~250K sample Delta callset the Avro files consume nearly 80 TiB of GCS storage whereas the delivered VDS is "only" about 26 TiB.

-If the Avro files needed to be regenerated there would be a significant cost to re-scan all BigQuery tables that were used to make them, while continuing to store the existing Avro files incurs GCS storage fees.
+If the Avro files needed to be regenerated there would be a significant cost to re-scan all BigQuery tables that were used to make them.
+On the other hand, continuing to store the existing Avro files incurs significant GCS storage fees.
 Per the [cost spreadsheet](https://docs.google.com/spreadsheets/d/1fcmEVWvjsx4XFLT9ZUsruUznnlB94xKgDIIyCGu6ryQ/edit#gid=0), for the Delta callset recreating the Avro files would take about 12 hours and cost approximately
-$3000 in BigQuery scan charges.
-Alternatively, continued storage of Delta Avro files costs approximately $1500 / month.
+$3000 in BigQuery scan charges versus continued storage of Delta Avro files at approximately $1500 / month.

 Action item ticket: